Why I Used Physics to Make XGBoost Better at Solar Forecasting

 Your email is safe.
 I hate spam too.
 Unsubscribe anytime with one click.

-As a physicist transitioning from ultrafast spectroscopy research to industry roles in data science, I explore how AI is reshaping careers for researchers in 2025.
+As a physicist moving from ultrafast spectroscopy research into industry R&D, where data science and AI are everyday tools, I explore how AI is reshaping careers for researchers in 2025.

 As a physicist working with femtosecond lasers and spectroscopic datasets, I explore where quantum computing stands in late 2025.